fraba/2022-ANZCA-workshop-The-art-of-text-analysis/README.md

 * **Twitter data only** Download the data files contained in this [share folder](https://drive.google.com/drive/folders/10WHZxKpxs43dPQChLnX6KDKJJz9FQukd?usp=sharing) (to request access the folder you need a Google account).

+## Workshop notes

+### Natural language processing

+The widespread approach (research and industry) is to divide our text (aka *corpus*) in *documents*.
+There is no one way to do it.
+But documents.
+Documents  tell our models how to make sense of the relations among words (aka *terms*, ≈ *tokens*).

+1. Corpus V
+2. Documents V
+3. Terms

+* *Terms* are not distributed randomly within a *document*;
+* *Documents* are not distributed randomly within a *corpus*.

+### Research use

+1. **Classify**: Clustering "similar" documents together (measuring similarity)
+2. **Discovery**: Finding "similar" documents

+### Industry use

+In addition to the above...
+1. **Predict/Complete**: Predict what is the next word/sentence
+2. **Translate**: Predict what's the best sentence to translate a sentence between two languages

+### Common NPL approaches (Welbers et al., 2017)

+1. Counting (from a dictionary)
+2. Supervised machine learning
+3. Unsupervised machine learning

+### Common NLP techniques

+1. Bag-of-words
+2. Lemmatisation (replace words with their lemmas)
+3. Part-of-speech tagging
+4. Named entity recognition
+5. Word positions and syntax

 ## Contact me

 If you have any issue before or after the workshop: francesco.bailo@uts.edu.au.